Options vs. Stocks: Key Takeaways

-That’s not to say it can’t be done.
 One of my earliest Challenge students, Mark Croock, applies penny stock strategies to options.
-More on that in a bit…

-What do you need to know about trading options vs. stocks?
+I want traders to become self-sufficient and learn what works for them.
+So what do you need to know about trading options vs. stocks?
+And what can you learn from Mark?
 Let’s get to it.

 Table of Contents